-The Scale Modeling button takes you to pages that show modeling in the "scale" side of S-scale.
-Included are photos modelers have contributed to this web site, a complete listing of known S-scale engines and cars, trucks, structures, and automobiles.
-There is a page that contains hundreds of links to other web sites or online videos featuring S-scale modeling.
+The Scale Modeling button on the right takes you to pages that show modeling in the "scale" side of S-scale.
+Included are photos modelers have contributed to this web site, a complete listing of known S-scale engines and cars, trucks, structures, automobiles, loads, etc. There is a page that contains hundreds of links to other web sites or online videos featuring S-scale modeling.
 Also covered in this section are the various narrow-gauges.

 The American Flyer button links to pages that delve more deeply into A.C.
 Gilbert American Flyer products, topics, layout photos, collecting, and links to web sites and online videos.
 Note that the more modernday Lionel products are covered in the "Scale Modeling" section of this web site.